LoganBarnett/UniThread/README.md

 - [ ] Document grouped thread usage
 - [ ] Log levels and debugging options
 - [ ] Published on the Asset Store
+- [ ] Examples using methods as callbacks for those unfamiliar with lambdas